bmx-ng/bmx-site/docs/api/brl/brl.matrix/smat4.md

 ### `Method Transpose:SMat4()`

-Returns the transpose of this matrix
+Returns the transpose of this matrix.

 The transposed matrix is the one that has the columns exchanged with its rows.